 The better smartwatches offer a choice of straps and/or the ability to swap them out for a third-party option.
 This is important if you want to personalize the look of your device.

 Most smartwatches today offer plenty of customization options before purchase.
-For instance, you can pick the band color and material, as well as face color, finish and size for such watches as the Moto 360 (2nd gen) and the Apple Watch.
+For instance, you can pick the band color and material, as well as face color, finish and size for such watches as the Moto 360 and the Apple Watch.

 More and more smartwatches are sporting round faces now, making them look more like traditional timepieces.
 Newer ones are getting slimmer and smaller.

 Notifications and Alerts

-Any good smartwatch will alert you to incoming calls, emails and text messages with a quick buzz of your wrist, which can help you discreetly check whether it's worth answering right away.
+Any good smartwatch will alert you to incoming calls, emails and text messages with a quick buzz to your wrist, which can help you discreetly check whether it's worth answering right away.
 But you should also look for social network integration for notifications from sites such as Facebook and Twitter.

 Be sure that you'll be able to quickly check all of your most recent notifications, even if you miss them when they first come in.
 For example, the Apple Watch lets you swipe down from the top of the screen to see Notification Center, while Android Wear lets you swipe up from the bottom to see your latest messages.

 Apps and Watch Faces

-Although the smartwatch category is very young, some models offer dozens or even hundreds of apps.
+The smartwatch category is maturing, and some models now have hundreds or even thousands of apps.